 - Glaucoma and cataracts [see WARNINGS AND PRECAUTIONS]

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared with rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Clinical Trials With FLOVENT HFA in Patients Aged ≥ 12 Years With Asthma Previously
+Controlled Clinical Trials With FLOVENT HFA in Patients Aged 12 Years and Older

 |Adverse Event||FLOVENT HFA 88 mcg Twice Daily

 (n = 203) %

 (n = 204) %

 |FLOVENT HFA 440 mcg Twice Daily

 (n = 202) %